PythonCharmers/CoursePreparation/installation.md

 # Installation

+## For the course

-If you have not used Python before and would like to start using Python before your Python Charmers course, this chapter describes how to get started.
+You will normally not need to install Python on your computer before your Python Charmers course.

-## Overview
+For face-to-face courses, we will normally install this together in the first 10 minutes of the course.

+For online courses, you will access our cloud coding server via a browser (Firefox, Chrome, or Safari).

+## For before or after the course

-We recommend the latest Anaconda Python 3.7 installer, which is available from [here](https://www.anaconda.com/distribution#download-section).
+To install and use Python on your own computer either before or after your Python Charmers course, we recommend the latest Anaconda Python 3.7 installer, which is available from [here](https://www.anaconda.com/distribution#download-section).
 This comes with Python and several hundred of the most important 3rd-party packages.

-Choose to install it **for all users** and choose a folder name without a space in it.
-\(Examples: `C:\Python3`, `/home/user/anaconda`.\)
+Choose to install it **for all users** and choose a folder name without a space in it.  \(Examples: `C:\Python3`, `/home/user/anaconda`.\)

-## More details
+### More details

 Feel free to skip the rest of this chapter if the above instructions are enough.
 Otherwise, read on for more details about installing Python via Anaconda.

-## Python 3.x
+### Python 3.x

 The latest version is Python 3.8.
 The Python 3.x series is the future of all development in the language.
 Python 2 is a dead end; it will not be developed further.
 We will use Python 3.7 as the default version for the training course.

 When we refer to "Python 3" in this book, we will assume any version of Python equal to or greater than version 3.7.

-## Older Python versions
+### Older Python versions

 Python 2 is now a "legacy" platform that has received no major updates since 2010.